-- Minimise the impact on the environment in all of our processes, from our building and landscaping, to design, manufacturing, distribution, and recycling of our product.
+- Minimise the impact on the environment in all of our processes, from our building and landscaping, to design, manufacturing, stock holdings, distribution, and recycling of our products and packaging.

 - Wherever possible, to use environmentally friendly parts and packaging in the manufacture of our products to achieve a maximum recyclable content.

 We strive to meet the following guidelines in order to achieve our objectives:

 - Within their respective departments, Chiptech managers are accountable for maximising every opportunity to minimise the overall impact on the environment, that the design, manufacture and distribution of our product can ultimately contribute to.

 - Chiptech understands the life cycle of our product extends long after the product has left our premises.
 To this end we have an arrangement to recycle our medical alarms within RCN standards in New Zealand, and 1800eWaste will recycle in Australia.
 Both RCN e-Cycle and 1800eWaste recycle to ISO14001 Standards.
 We continue to look at other recycle options for all parts of our products and endeavour to have these recycle options located locally.

 - RoHs Compliance; this directive restricts the use of specific hazardous materials and substances in electrical and electronic equipment.